LusunHCI/7cups-summer/data/nlu.md

 - I can see how you must feel hurt/stuck about this situation, and you might continue to feel that way for a while, especially if you still have feelings for him.
 - And so he broke up with you....
 Getting over a relationship is not an easy thing. it sure takes time.
 - Thank you for sharing with me and being open.
-- It sounds like you are feeling really lonely

 ## intent: reflect/label_emotion
 - It sounds like you are feeling really lonely
 - It sounds like you have internalized a lot of those frustrations when from what you saw and couldn't change at home.
 - It seems like you are sad
 - It seems like you are frustrated
+- It sounds like you are feeling really lonely

-## intent: empathy
+## intent: empathy/self_disclosure
 - I felt the same way with my ex.
 - If i were in your situation then i would want some kind of closure. and i think it's a good idea to take anything other than a "yes, right now" as a "no"
 - You can always change your mind